Çetin İnanç

-Biography
+Life and career

-Inanç spent his youth pursuing a career in Law, and later abandoned his career.
-He began his cinema career as the assistant of well-known Turkish director Atıf Yılmaz.
+Inanç initially pursued a career in Law, but later abandoned this.
+He began his cinema career as the assistant of Turkish director Atıf Yılmaz.
 In 1967 he made his first movie Çelik Bilek based on an Italian comics character.
-He quickly moved into the niche market of producing erotica, but was dissuaded from that path as military took over in Turkey and passed several censorship laws against adult movies.
-Among his erotic films, the most notorious is Bal Badem (1978), starring Zerrin Egeliler, one of the most famous Turkish actresses of the 1970s.
+He quickly moved into producing erotica, but was dissuaded from that path as military took over in Turkey and passed several censorship laws against adult movies.
+His erotic films include Bal Badem (1978), starring Zerrin Egeliler, one of the most famous Turkish actresses of the 1970s.

-His next venture was action movies, including his most famous work Dünyayı Kurtaran Adam (English: "The Man Who Saved The World"), a low-budget space saga infamously dubbed the "Turkish Star Wars".
+Inanç's next venture was action movies, including Dünyayı Kurtaran Adam (English: "The Man Who Saved The World"), a low-budget space saga dubbed the "Turkish Star Wars".

-Today, Çetin İnanç continues to direct, although his passion has since been funnelled into Turkish television programmes likes Çılgın Bediş and the more recent Karaoğlan.

-He was nicknamed as "jet director" in Turkish cinema circles since he shot most of his films in around 10 days.